 Pimentel identifies five main factors that will determine success in the data center era, and unsurprisingly, we’re keeping a close eye on all of them here at Telx:

 Energy consumption: Energy, the second highest variable expense (right after employees), will be, as Pimentel notes, essential moving forward; those companies that are able to most substantially reduce energy consumption will continue to find success.
-Here at Telx, we’re working to reduce energy consumption across all of our data centres.
-From NJR3 to our many other data centres across the country, Telx has green processes in place that help to reduce our footprint and energy costs.
+Here at Telx, we’re working to reduce energy consumption across all of our data centers.
+From NJR3 to our many other data centers across the country, Telx has green processes in place that help to reduce our footprint and energy costs.

 Latency: Latency, as you can imagine, means everything in today’s fast-paced environment.
 Pimentel stresses that “getting data from storage system A to server B efficiency and without lag time (or latency) is arguably the biggest challenge in computing today.”
 How is Telx addressing that?
-For one, all of our data centres put our customers in the middle of the country’s biggest ecosystems.
+For one, all of our data centers put our customers in the middle of the country’s biggest ecosystems.
 We also offer immense connectivity options to give our customers extremely fast connections where they need them.
 Low latency has always been a concern of ours, and that will continue being the case as we move forward.

 Training and personnel: Finally, as Pimentel notes, “at some point, you can’t outsource a strategic asset.”
-Data centre employees are only going to continue to grow in importance as time goes on, and here at Telx, we’ve recognized that need for some time now.
+Data center employees are only going to continue to grow in importance as time goes on, and here at Telx, we’ve recognized that need for some time now.
 Our commitment to excellence is instilled in all of our employees, who are committed to providing round-the-clock, quality service—yet another factor that differentiates Telx from the rest.

 Want to find out more?
 Reach out to us via the contact page of our site, or by Facebook or Twitter.